Brown bear: Culture

 There is evidence of prehistoric bear worship, though this is disputed by archaeologists.
-It is possible that bear worship existed in early Chinese and Ainu cultures.
-The Romans built small carved figures of bears that were used during the burials of infants.
+Nevertheless, Ancient Romans built small carved figures of bears that were used during the burials of infants and it is possible that bear worship existed in early Chinese and Ainu cultures.
 In Ancient Greek mythology, bears were considered similar to humans, mainly due to their ability to stand upright.
 In many western stories and older fables the portrayed attributes of bears are sluggishness, foolishness, and gullibility, which contradicts the actual behavior of the species.
 For example, bears have been reported tricking hunters by backtracking in the snow.

 In North America, the brown bear is considered a charismatic megafauna and has long piqued people's interest.
 The death of Bear 148 at the hands of a trophy hunter in 2017 sparked media outrage and the continued disapproval of trophy hunting.
 The Russian bear is a common national personification for Russia (as well as the former Soviet Union), despite the country having no officially-designated national animal.
 The brown bear is Finland's national animal.
 The grizzly bear is the state animal of Montana.
 The California golden bear is the state animal of California, despite being extinct.
 The coat of arms of Madrid depicts a bear reaching up into a madroño or strawberry tree (Arbutus unedo) to eat some of its fruit.
 The Swiss city of Bern's coat of arms depicts a bear and the city's name is popularly thought to derive from the German word for bear.
 The brown bear is depicted on the reverse of the Croatian 5-kuna coin, minted since 1993.